-Candidates should try and complete all tasks, including writing relevant documentation, as set out in the Candidate Instructions.
+Candidates should try and complete all tasks, including writing relevant documentation, as set out in the candidate instructions.

-If the station requires a candidate to interact with another registered nurse, such as for second checking medicines, there will be another person in the room playing a second RN.
-The second RN, or the RN OSCE examiner, may also play the role of another health practitioner in the room and the candidate should interact with this person as they would in the clinical setting.
+If the station requires a candidate to interact with another midwife, such as for second checking or assistance, there will be another person in the room playing a second midwife.
+The second midwife or the midwifery OSCE examiner, may also play the role of another health practitioner in the room and the candidate should interact with this person as they would in the clinical setting.

-Examples of charts and forms that candidates may be required to be familiar with include, but are not limited to:
+Examples of charts and forms that you may be required to be familiar with are as follows: